Skip to main content

 Scenario 2 - Summer Camps Using Class Selection

 My Summer Camps run all Summer long, but families often come and go with vacations and other commitments.
 At the end of the Summer, the tournament is part of the experience.
-Still, campers only have to pay for the days they register to attend, regardless of whether or not they actually attend or play in the tournament.
+Still, campers only have to pay for the days they register to attend, regardless of whether they attend or play in the tournament.

 1. Grade Level